baranbingol1/ml-projects/README.md

 I classified cats vs dogs in this notebook with fine-tuning MobileNetV2 architecture
 # TensorFlow ile Makaleyi Parçalara Ayırma Projesi
 This is a NLP project that partions a paper's abstract in (objective, methods, results, conclusion and background) to make it more easily readible.
+# TensorFlow Turkish Movie Review Sentiment Analysis with Transformers
+I used BERT transformer model for this NLP project.
+This model can classify a turkish movie review.